Details of the COMPASS Writing Section

 - correct these errors by selecting the right answer choice.

 It is important to note that the answer choices in this test will always have one choice that is exactly the same as the details stated in the passage.
 This is done to test your skill in organization of the complete passage.
-Similarly, there can also be extra punctuation in some sentences, and you must be competent enough to identify as errors.
+Similarly, there can also be extra punctuation in some sentences, and you must be competent enough to identify the errors.

 Questions that test your ability of organization are based on finding a logical order of words that determine the idea in the text in a crisp and clear manner with as few words as possible.
 For example, if you identify a sentence that has the words "an adequate supply of plentiful food", you must identify the answer choice of "a plentiful food supply" as the correct one from the available answer choices.